Registering at UK Phone Bill Online Casinos 2026: MrQ Casino Example

 4. Verify phone or email (1-time code → 10 free spins).

-Supported networks EE, O2, Vodafone, Three (major MNOs); most MVNOs don’t allow carrier billing (Giffgaff, Sky, Virgin, Tesco may be blocked).
+Supported networks EE, O2, Vodafone, Three (major MNOs); most MVNOs don’t allow carrier billing (Giffgaff, Sky Mobile, and Tesco Mobile may be blocked).

 Deposit flow